TaskBookly/app/README.md

 TaskBookly will occasionally check for any new releases.
 If found, TaskBookly will notify you.

 > [!WARNING]
-> Unfortunately, due to code signatures, TaskBookly is unable to automatically update the software for you.
+> Unfortunately, due to code signatures, TaskBookly is unable to automatically update the software for you at this time.
 You will have to manually reinstall the software.

 ## 📦 Acknowledgements
 TaskBookly could not have been made without these awesome packages: